merlinscholz/lockdoc-tools/manuals/README.txt

 		  If you, however, run the image in QEMU to make some changes, this setting also creates the need for the OS to run a filesystem check when the BOCHS is started the next time.
 		  We, therefore, set the system time to: clock: sync=none, time0=local
+	+ Create a temporary directory where you can run the fail client
+	+ Copy all files from manuals/bochs/* to that directory
+	+ Adapt the path to your hdd image in your BOCHSRC
+	+ Make sure you have shut down your VM, before launching FAIL*.
+It will start it's own VM using BOCHS.
+	+ /path_to_fail_src/build/bin/fail-client -Wf,--benchmark=<benchmark> -Wf,--port=<TCP port> -Wf,--vmlinux=/path/to/vmlinux -q -f <bochsrc> 2>&1 | tee out.txt
+		Example: /home/al/fail/build/bin/fail-client -Wf,--benchmark=lockdoc-test -Wf,--port=4711 -Wf,--vmlinux=/home/al/experiments/vmlinux-4-10-0-20191105-00115-gad4d2ad86498-gcc73 -q -f ./bochsrc 2>&1 | tee out.txt

 Post Processing
 ===============